campa-consortium/generator_standard/README.md

   - When `num_points` is not passed: the generator decides how many points to return.
     Different generators will return different number of points, by default.
 For instance, the simplex would return 1 or 3 points.
 A genetic algorithm could return the whole population.
 Batched Bayesian optimization would return the batch size (i.e., number of points that can be processed in parallel), which would be specified in the constructor.

-  - When it is passed: the generator should return exactly this number of points, or raise a error ``ValueError`` if it is unable to.
-If the user is flexible about the number of points, it should simply not pass `num_points`.
+  - When it is passed: the generator should return exactly this number of points, or raise a error `ValueError` if it is unable to.
+If the user is flexible about the number of points, they should simply not pass `num_points`.

   Examples: